ibankio/creditchain/libra2-move/framework/libra2-framework/doc/libra2_coin.md

 ## Function `destroy_mint_cap`

-Only called during genesis to destroy the aptos framework account's mint capability once all initial validators and accounts have been initialized during genesis.
+Only called during genesis to destroy the libra2 framework account's mint capability once all initial validators and accounts have been initialized during genesis.